 Below is a bar chart with default settings:

-To adjust the settings, click the "sprocket" icon in the upper right corner of the widget.
+To adjust the settings, click the "sprocket" icon in the upper right corner of the menu.

 The widget below displays the parameters of the above settings.

-- Stacked: display 2 or more variables using one bar.
+- Stack bars: display 2 or more variables using one bar.
 In this case, we're summing the energy consumption of two machines, whose variables are both called "Power".